Carbon-izer Presents Northwest Freeway (Outer Belt)

 21420 Northwest Fwy.

 This warehouse was built in 2019.
-It includes Kingsley Beverages USA (distribution), Paradise Grills, and likely others.
+As of 2025 it included Kingsley Beverages USA (distribution), Paradise Grills, and likely others.
+Latest photos and information as of March 2026 suggest it is occupied entirely by AutoMate Label Solutions.

 Tifco Industries Inc. / 21400 Northwest Fwy.